PayString/paystring-documentation/docs/payid-schemas.md

 See also: [PayID API Reference](https://api.payid.org).

-The PayID protocol includes the following interface definitions.
+The PayID protocol includes the following schema definitions.

 These schemas are used for request or response payloads for various requests.